gbmhunter/blog/content/electronics/components/inductors/_index.md

 The below plot shows a plot of inductance vs. frequency for the Vishay Dale IHLP1212BZER1R0M11 inductor.
 The self-resonant frequency occurs where the inductance `\(L\)` spikes at about 75MHz:

-{{% img src="self-resonant-frequency.png" width="600px" caption="Plot of inductance vs. frequency for the Vishay Dale IHLP1212BZER1R0M11 inductor[^bib-vishay-ihlp1212bz11-ds], highlighting the self-resonant frequency (SRF)." %}}
+{{% figure src="self-resonant-frequency.png" width="600px" caption="Plot of inductance vs. frequency for the Vishay Dale IHLP1212BZER1R0M11 inductor[^bib-vishay-ihlp1212bz11-ds], highlighting the self-resonant frequency (SRF)." %}}

 The equation for the SRF is[^bib-coilcraft-measuring-srf]: